How to Set Up Conversions in Google Tag Manager & GA4: The Definitive Guide with JSON Templates [2026]

 • Click "Preview" in GTM

-• Tag Assistant will open in a new tab with your site
+• Tag Assistant will open with your site

 • Check that "GA4 - Config Tag" fires on page load